 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Lopez Island has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Lopez Island has few renters and college students.
 But the biggest reason it is quieter in Lopez Island than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Lopez Island may be for you.

-Lopez Island is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Lopez Island is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Even though Lopez Island is a smaller town, it has many people who hop on public transportation – mostly a ferryboat for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.